szeyick/webApplicationArchitectures/eventDrivenArchitectures/README.md

 It is a purely asynchronous architecture that connects the subscribers with the publishers.
 Furthermore, we can also bind a set of rules to allow it to react differently to certain events.

+An EDA senses and processes events to subscribers.
+Because it is decoupled, the publishers don't care who consumes the events and multiple processes can consume the events.

 ### Features

 - Captures asynchronous events occuring in parallel.